balbasty/torch-diffeo/README.md

 has_identity : bool, default=False
     - If False, `flow` is contains relative displacement.
-    - If True, `flow` contains absolute coordinates.
+    - If True, `flow` contains absolute coordinates. order : int, default=1
+    Order of the spline encoding the input `image`.
+    Should generally only be used if `image` is a flow field.

 Returns
 -------